• Skip to main content

 You're going to love the flavor of this fudge.
 While the cinnamon flavor is mild, it's enough to be noticed but doesn't hit you over the head with too much spiciness.
 To me, it's a perfect balance of sweetness and spice, and everything nice.

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

 Custom Renee Signature